-We found striking differences in what companies are doing to combat email fraud.
+We found striking differences in what companies are doing about email fraud.

-Overall, less than half of the companies surveyed had used available technology to protect themselves against email fraud (such as email authentication).
+Overall, less than half of the companies surveyed had deployed available technology to protect themselves against email fraud (such as email authentication).
 The U.S. led with 60% adoption-well ahead of the curve.
-On the other end of the spectrum, only 32% of German respondents said the same.
+At the other extreme, only 32% of German respondents said the same.